 High Impact Issues

 Lack of info regarding authorization on RX Refill: Participants in 11 out of 17 sessions (65%) raised concern with being unaware that they could request authorization and refill a medication at zero refills based on the information initially provided.
+Participant actions, quotes and/or suggestions are shown after each issue.

 Recommends notation for Refills marked with “0” which require authorization.